wkhere/stackless/Doc/library/csv.rst

    The :class:`excel_tab` class defines the usual properties of an Excel-generated TAB-delimited file.
 It is registered with the dialect name ``'excel-tab'``.

+.. class:: unix_dialect()

+   The :class:`unix_dialect` class defines the usual properties of a CSV file generated on UNIX systems, i.e. using ``'\n'`` as line terminator and quoting all fields.
+It is registered with the dialect name ``'unix'``.

+   .. versionadded:: 3.2

 .. class:: Sniffer()